emberjs/guides/source/tutorial/hbs-helper.md

 export default Ember.Helper.helper(rentalGroup);
 ```

-To use this helper, we can use the helper's name within a handlebars block and pass a set of arguments.
 Let's update our `rental-listing` component template to use our new helper and pass in `rental.type`:

 ```app/templates/components/rental-listing.hbs